gromann/gridsome-forestry-starter/projects/upload-images-to-s3-from-a.net-core-api.md

   your API on your S3 Bucket. '

 ---
-This is the third part of my Series on how to Upload images on Amazon S3 from a Vue.Js frontend.
+This is the third part of my series on how to Upload images on Amazon S3 from a Vue.Js frontend.
 In the last part, we were focusing on creating an S3 Bucket and enabling it just for private access.
 You can find it here if you missed it.

 Connecting to a third-party service directly from your frontend application isn't a good idea, because theoretically anyone could access your credentials.
 Using your API as a middleman is a good way to go, so let's get started!